 The Physical Therapist Assistant Program is offered at the Quad-Cities Campus with clinical practice available throughout a large regional area.
-The program admits 24 students for each incoming class, which begins each fall.
+The program admits up to 24 students for each incoming class, which begins each fall.

 New students applying to Black Hawk College should select the AAS/General Occupational and Technical Studies (GOTS) until such time as they have been officially accepted by the department into this program.

 The Associate in Applied Science in Physical Therapist Assistant prepares students to perform physical therapy procedures under the supervision of a physical therapist.
 Physical therapist assistants are primarily employed in hospitals, extended care and nursing home facilities, and in private practices.